 The Confluence

-The final day we went out to The Confluence, which turned out to be a much trickier trail than I remember.
-Since my car was sort of on the sidelines, Joe decided he would drive and we would ride with him.
+On our final day in the park, we went out to The Confluence, which is where the Green River joins the Colorado River and you can see the difference in color between the two rivers as they get mixed together.
+The trek out and back turned out to be a much trickier trail than I remembered.
+My rig was still sidelined because of the spare tire so Joe decided he would drive and we would ride with him.
 It was a fun time, but getting Joe’s mostly-stock 4Runner over some of the obstacles was a challenge that wouldn’t have succeeded if it were not for a team effort.
-Coming back was actually a bit worse and we were forced to winch him over a big obstacle where he had gotten high centered.
+Coming back was the hardest part.
+We were forced to winch his rig over a big obstacle where he had gotten high centered.
 Hopefully his rig survived the abuse.

 The next day we went home.
-But that didn’t mean there wasn’t time for some shenanigans.
+But that didn’t mean there wasn’t time for some shenanigans on our way out.